sizeofvoid/libopeninput/doc/user/touchpad-jumping-cursors.rst

 In this recording, the pointer jumps from its position 3752/2216 to 1640/4681 within a single frame.
 On this particular touchpad, this would represent a physical move of almost 50mm. libinput detects some of these jumps and discards the movement but otherwise continues as usual.
-However, the bug should be fixed at the kernel level.
+If your only encounter with these jumps is the warning printed to the log, libinput functions as intended.

 When you encounter the warning in the log, please generate a recording of your touchpad with :ref:`libinput record <libinput-record>` and file a bug.
 See :ref:`reporting_bugs` for more details.

+Note that it most cases, libinput cannot actually fix the issue.
+Filing a bug is useful to figure out if there are other factors at play or whether there are heuristics we can employ to reduce the impact.